TZstatsADS/Spr2017-proj2-grp13/app/README.md

 * tab_map

+    Created by Zishuo Li, prototype and final version.
+Data processed by Ke HAN, Kexin Nie and Chengceng ZHOU.

     Map tab, is a interactive map showing the university information, and the selectbutton and sliderbar can show the schools meeting certain criteria.

 * tab_student info

+    Created by Ke HAN, prototype and final version.
+Data processed by Ke HAN, Kexin Nie and Chengceng ZHOU.

     Information tab, showing the analytics graphic of the student.

+* tab_countyinfo

+     Created by Ke HAN, prototype and final version.
+Data processed by Ke HAN.

-* tab_student loan
+* tab_student_loan

+    Created by Kexin NIE, prototype and final version.
+Data processed by Kexin Nie.

     Student loan tab, showing the student loan information for different school.

-* tab_barplot
+* tab_barplot (2 tabs included)

+    Created by Yu SHAN, prototype and final version.
+Data processed by Ke HAN, Kexin Nie and Chengceng ZHOU.

     This is a plot time.
 Plot tells you which would be a great choice for applying university.
-Those opporunity in detect leakage?
+Detect the leakage opporunity.

     to be continue